Jôf Fuart via Gola Nord Ovest

 A look back, terrain gets vertical a bit.

-Getting closer and closer to exit tunnel window (not visible from here).
-Here couple of variants are possible.
-We kept left and climb was easy however it might be a good idea to look for a way and cairns a bit to the right - to avoid a cautious traverse in the upper part.
+Getting closer and closer to the exit tunnel window (not visible from here).
+Here a couple of variants are possible.
+We kept left and the climb was easy; however, it might be a good idea to look for a way and cairns a bit to the right - to avoid a delicate traverse in the upper part.

 Cautious traverse as a result of chosen variant mentioned above.

-Last climbing section - passage below overhanging rocks and slab scramble (II+)
+Last climbing section - passage below overhanging rocks and a slab scramble (II+)

 There is some fixed protection in place if needed.
 To the right we continue ...